AlegDreg/Yandex.Disk-SDK/README.md

 This is an unofficial project for Yandex.Disk management

 At the moment it has the functions:
-- Downloading files
+- Download files
-- Uploading files by url
+- Upload files by url
-- Uploading file from local storage
+- Upload file from local storage
-- Deleting file/directory
+- Delete file/directory
 - Create directory

 ## Begin